aridjayarecipes/cutesrecipes.web.app/content/post/1722-easiest-way-to-make-ultimate-sweet-soy-flavored-burdock-roots-and-carrots.md

 1. Make ready 1/4 tsp ichimi togarashi(Japanese chili pepper)

 I recently purchased a pack of two at my local Japanese … This easy Stir-Fried Burdock root recipe is so easy to prepare and flavorful, burdock root or gobo, cut into matchsticks and stir-fried with carrot sticks with a sweet.
-While burdock root may seem like a crazy wild edible, it's actually a cultivated edible in many parts I actually like the flavor of the skin, as I find it adds a certain nuttiness that is really amazing.
+While burdock root may seem like a crazy wild edible, it&#39;s actually a cultivated edible in many parts I actually like the flavor of the skin, as I find it adds a certain nuttiness that is really amazing.
 That leaves the sweet and tender core, which is the best part of the burdock.
 This video is a great tutorial.

 <!--inarticleads2-->